Big Ben Donovan: Fictional character biography

-Big Ben Donovan had a brother named Paul who just became the leader of the Thunderbolts Gang where they made the mistake of fighting the Maggia for control of their turf.
-After his brother was killed in prison by operatives of the Maggia, Donovan's sanity broke where he vowed vengeance on those responsible starting with Assistant District Attorney William Carver's brother Lonnie.
-During the struggle with William Carver, a sniper tried to shoot them at Lonnie Carver's funeral only to end up orchestrating the event that turned Bill Carver into Thunderbolt.
-Then Donovan hijacked a Maggia shipment that was under the supervision of Caesar Cicero.
-When Donovan turned to Luke Cage for help, they defeated Cicero's men before being defeated by Man Mountain Marko who brought them to Cicero.
-Before Cicero's men could bury Luke Cage alive, Iron Fist and Thunderbolt arrived to help Luke Cage and Donovan.
-Upon Thunderbolt realizing that Donovan had Lonnie Carver killed, Thunderbolt removed his mask and advanced towards Donovan as Luke Cage emerged from the ground to intervene.
-Before Thunderbolt died of his powers' side effects that aged him to an old man, he was happy that he now knows who killed his brother.
+Big Ben Donovan had a brother named Paul, who became the leader of the Thunderbolts gang.
+After his brother is killed by operatives of the Maggia, Donovan's sanity breaks.
+He vows vengeance on those responsible and hijacks a Maggia shipment under the supervision of Caesar Cicero.
+When Donovan turns to Luke Cage for help, they defeat Cicero's men before being defeated by Man Mountain Marko, who brings them to Cicero.
+Before Cicero's men can bury Cage alive, Iron Fist and Thunderbolt arrive to help Cage and Donovan.